 Whilst any decision is yet to be finalised by the Commission, we have been provided with some very limited information and invited to respond.
-It appears to us that the information provided by the UK authorities (assumedly via Durham County Council) centres around the alleged financial self sufficiencyself-sufficiency of the commercial waste collection services on a commercial footing.
-We have severe concerns around the accuracy of the information apparently provided to the Commission to support this with regard to Durham County Council and will be seeking verification and clarification over it'sits integrity and substancechallenging it in due course.
-In our view, it further demonstrates that Durham County Council operate the commercial waste collection service as a commercial business and not in accordance with a public duty as alleged in the English courts and certainly any definition of a Transparent manner
+It appears to us that the information provided by the UK authorities centres around the alleged financial self-sufficiency of the commercial waste collection services on a commercial footing.
+We have severe concerns around the accuracy of the information apparently provided to the Commission to support this with regard to Durham County Council and will be seeking verification and clarification over its integrity and substance, in due course.
+In our view, it further demonstrates that Durham County Council operate the commercial waste collection service as a commercial business and not in accordance with a public duty as alleged in the English courts and certainly any definition of a Transparent manner.

-Essentially the apparentit seems to us that the game being played by Durham County Council, we can only describe as the legal hokey-cokey, where they selectively “pick&mix” arguments, for whichever jurisdiction they are trying to avoid a negative determination.
-WWe consider that we have a These issues are all supported by volume of evidence to support our position but so far we have been prevented from presenting this to the court and we consider that this is by absolute design.which, if Durham County Council get their way, will never see public light of day and the legal system thus far seems unwilling and or incapable from preventing an ever shifting defence, where the sum total of all the arguments cannot possibly add up to a public service being delivered without public scrutiny, whilst in reality being used to further a business, generating a relative super profit margin, by undercutting an established marketplace, given the UK government has clearly introduced market mechanisms as evidenced in the licencing permitting upregulation of commercial waste providers.
+Essentially it seems to us that the game being played by Durham County Council, we can only describe as the legal hokey-cokey, where they selectively “pick&mix” arguments, for whichever jurisdiction they are trying to avoid a negative determination.
+We have a volume of evidence to support our position but so far we have been prevented from presenting this to the court and we consider that this is by absolute design.
 It is, we say, indisputable that Durham County Council are:

 granted assistance through the use of State Funds and Resources including that which it derives from the domestic market and not in the normal course of business;

-conferred multiple advantages through the use of that assistance in acting as an commercial Undertaking, which can and does apply to Public bodies and for which there is evidence of substantially reduced costs and increased profits;.
+conferred multiple advantages through the use of that assistance in acting as a commercial Undertaking, which can and does apply to Public bodies and for which there is evidence of substantially reduced costs and increased profits;

 That assistance has the net effect of distorting competition in their favour.

-The issue does affect Trade between Member states;.
+The issue does affect Trade between Member states;

 That Section 451b of the EPA 1990 does not permit DCC carte blanche to act in a commercial matter, irrespective of State Aid rules, as per existing EU Judgement.